thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

   inss.push(Instruction::LocalGet(locals[&var.id])),
 ```

-Whatever bound this variable created a local for it.
+Whenever this variable was bound, we created a local for it.
-All that's left for us to do is get the value out of the assigned local.
+All that's left for us to do is get the value out of that assigned local.
+Locals can only hold a single value, so our invariant is maintained.
 A similarly self-evident solution presents itself for `Int`:

 ```rs